LeezaJee/meet/README.md

 ## Demo

-Access the Meet App using [this]( https://t-schill-dev.github.io/meet-app/) project link
+You can access the Meet App using [this]( https://LeezaJee.github.io/meet/) Project link.